 A performance-based bonus compensates the employee for individual results, while a profit-sharing bonus – usually reserved for high-level employees – is based on the company’s achievements.

 7. Employee’s health

 German companies care about the health of their employees and, therefore, often offer free gym passes and free fruits and vegetables for snacks.

 Additionally, health benefits for employees could be health-promoting framework conditions such as ergonomics at the workplace.
 As well as exercise workshops, lectures on healthy nutrition, or relaxation sessions.

 Sometimes companies have preventive health checks, fitness programs, and health days.
-They might not only offer it to their employees but also their children and family.
+They might not only offer it to their employees but also to their children and family.

-Outdoor events like hiking often used by German employers to bring some healthy activities and to stimulate a good atmosphere in the teams.
+Outdoor events like hiking are often used by German employers to bring some healthy activities and to stimulate a good atmosphere in the teams.